Recent Mold Remediation Posts

 Get The Facts About Mold In Your Wallburg Home

-Before attempting to remove mold in your Wallburg home contact a professional to make sure it is safe and to help prevent contaminating your whole home.
-We offer no cost assessments of your home and business.
+Before attempting to remove the mold in your Wallburg home contact a professional to make sure it is safe and to help prevent contaminating your whole home.
+At SERVPRO of Lexington/Thomasville we offer free assessments to see if you actually have mold and how severe it is.

 Control Mold when using HVAC in Thomasville